sphereflow/collision2d/README.md

 - HasGeo: Conversion into Geo
 - HasOrigin: Position
-- Rotate: Rotation based on an x_axis
+- Rotate: Rotation based on nalgebras rotation matrix
 - GeoT: An experiment to replace the Geo enum
 - Intersect: Intersection between objects with an associated Intersection type
 - ReflectOn: Reflection of objects based on the point of intersection and its normal